Is Vyvanse addictive?

 Because lisdexamfetamine is a stimulant, the Drug Enforcement Agency classifies the medication as a Schedule II controlled substance.
 Thus it is in the same class as methylphenidate (Ritalin).

 Is It Safe?

-Vyvanse is safe if a person takes it as prescribed.
-It is when a person takes too much of it or uses it with other drugs that they are at risk for adverse side effects.
+Vyvanse is safe if taken as prescribed.
+It is when too much of it or when it is used with other drugs that there is an increased risk for adverse side effects.

 Street names include V-twin, Steamo, Vicky, and Zaded.

 Doctors prescribe the medication to treat attention deficit hyperactivity disorder as well as binge eating disorder in some people.
 According to a survey from the National Comorbidity Survey Replication, an estimated 4.4% of adults in the United States have ADHD.1 Of these adults, an estimated 10.9% received treatment in the past year.

 Some people may experience side effects when they start taking lisdexamfetamine.
 Examples of these include: